InverseIntegral/ctf_writeups/writeup.md

 0x1000065d4      b.hi 0x1000065b8
 ```

-`sp` is the encrypted string.
+`sp` points to the encrypted string.
 We can find the encrypted data by going to the address `s 0x100007efa` and printing a hex dump `x`:

 ```
 0x100007efa  7551 415c 2d6e 4d40 3d31 776c 1e62 4e21  uQA\-nM@=1wl.bN!